-The weather of Egypt in the autumn season is much cooler and it is a good time to visit Egypt.
+The weather in Egypt in the autumn season is much cooler and it is a good time to visit Egypt.
 The holiday season is over, temperatures have dipped a little, crowds are still thin, and prices are reasonable.
-Cruising on the Nile River or holidaying on the warm Mediterranean beaches are good options during this ‘shoulder season’.
+Cruising on the Nile River or holidaying on the warm Mediterranean beaches are good options during September and October.

 Events to check:

 - Wafaa Al Nil (festival devoted to the Nile River) – September

 Abu Simbel Sun Festival (Birthday) – 22nd February

 Egypt Weather Guide (In Celsius)

 Ramadan is the holy month of Muslims during which they don’t eat anything during the daytime.
 As the sun sets, the worshippers reach the mosque to offer prayers, after which they break their fasts.
 The date of Ramadan varies every year depending on the Islamic calendar but usually falls in April or May.
 Many shops, banks, and sites may be closed for the majority of the day which may disrupt your plans to some extent.
 Most of the cafes and restaurants are only open in the evenings.
 It will however give you valuable insight into the Islamic and Egyptian cultures.
 The month of Ramadan is followed by a three-day festival called Eid El-Fitr.

 All the seasons have their pros and cons, but we can say that Egypt is a destination that can be visited all year round.
 Whenever you get an opportunity to plan a trip to this amazing country, you should not miss it.
 This Egypt Guide will help you plan your vacation.
 It is definitely a lifetime experience where you will come to know very interesting facts about Egypt